mediatum/mediatum-docs-en/docs/source/index.rst

    contain the root `toctree` directive.

 ######################
-Mediatum documentation
+mediaTUM documentation
 ######################

-Welcome to Mediatum's documentation.
-Mediatum is a digital repository for documents, media and data.
+Welcome to mediaTUM's documentation. mediaTUM is a digital repository for documents, media and data.
-Please refer to the :ref:`intro` to learn more about the high-level concepts and possible application areas for Mediatum.
+Please refer to the :ref:`intro` to learn more about the high-level concepts and possible application areas for mediaTUM.

 ========
 Contents